External Medicine

 -

-The clinical presentation (timing, pattern of systemic involvement, etc) is something many have looked at to try an correlate with the causative drug.
+The clinical presentation (timing, pattern of systemic involvement, etc) is something many have looked at to try and correlate with the causative drug.
 This table and chart is informative along those lines.

 High Risk